Bordered manifolds with torus boundary and the link surgery formula: The link surgery complex of the Hopf link

 \begin{lem} The length 3 hypercube relation in Equation~\eqref{eq:hypercube-A_p} is satisfiable with $H_2$, but not with $H_1$.
 Hence $H_2$ is the length 2 map of the Hopf link surgery hypercube. \end{lem} \begin{proof}For $i\in \{1,2\}$, let $C_i$ denote the sum of compositions of maps in~\eqref{eq:hypercube-A_p} which would appear in the length 3 relation, except for $[\d, \omega_p]$.
 Here, $C_i$ is computed with the map $H=H_i$.
 The hypercube relations are satisfiable with $H_i$ if and only if $C_i\simeq 0$.

 We have determined the maps $h_p^{-L_2}$ and $h_{p}^{-L_1}$ up to a minor ambiguity, as shown in equations~\eqref{eq:h-maps-1} and~\eqref{eq:h-maps-2}.
 Note that changing the value of $s$ in $h_{p}^{-L_1}$ changes $C_i$ by addition of the map $E$ from~\eqref{eq:E-map}, which we already know to be null-homotopic.
+Changing $t$ by adding 1 has the same effect.
 Hence, it is sufficient to consider the case where $s=t=0$.

 One easily computes

 which is not null-homotopic.
 Hence, $H_1$ is not a valid choice.
 It is easily checked that in fact

 Hence, the diagonal map must be $H_2$. \end{proof}